More snow forecast for Tri-Cities late in the week

 Had enough snow?

-The Tri-Cities should get a break from snow — but only for a couple of days — when the National Weather Service’s winter weather advisory expires at 4 p.m.
-Tuesday.
+The Tri-Cities should get a break from snow — but only for a couple of days.

 Most schools were on a two-hour delay Tuesday and snow continued to fall throughout the morning.